 3. Qualified plans, IRAs and pension: These are fully exempt if the federal requirements are met.
 Florida statutes section 222.21 provides that any money or other assets payable to an owner, a participant, or a beneficiary from, or any interest of any owner, participant, or beneficiary in, a fund or account is exempt from all claims of creditors of the owner, beneficiary, or participant if the fund or account is:

 - a.
 Maintained in accordance with a master plan, volume submitter plan, prototype plan, or any other plan or governing instrument that has been preapproved by the Internal Revenue Service as exempt from taxation.

 - b.
 Maintained in accordance with a plan or governing instrument that has been determined by the Internal Revenue Service to be exempt from taxation .

 - c.
 Not maintained in accordance with a plan or governing instrument described in point a or b, if the person claiming exemption under this paragraph proves by a preponderance of the evidence that the fund or account is maintained in accordance with a plan or governing instrument that is in substantial compliance with the applicable requirements for tax exemption or would have been in substantial compliance with the applicable requirements for tax exemption but for the negligent or wrongful conduct of a person or persons other than the person who is claiming the exemption under this section

-If you are faced with going through probate or are considering whether or not probate is a feasible option for your circumstances, contact an estate-planning attorney before taking any decision to make sure that the process goes smoothly.
-For an estate-planning attorney in Florida, call the Law Office of David M. Goldman PLLC at (904) 685 - 1200 or click the "Contact Us" tab at the top of the page.
+For a Florida estate planning attorney with experience in asset protection law, call the Law Office of David M. Goldman PLLC at (904) 685 - 1200 or click the "Contact Us" tab at the top of this page.